 What Fair Market Value is Not

 There are some circumstances where fair market transactions don't apply.
 They include eminent domain, where a property is taken in lieu of sale.
 In this case, the seller is under duress.
 They also include liquidation sales, deeds in lieu of foreclosure, and distressed sales.

 Uses of Fair Market Value

-Municipal property taxes are often based on FMV.
-It's used when filing an insurance claim perhaps as the result of an automobile accident, where the insurance company will cover damages up to the fair market value of the owners vehicle.
+Municipal property taxes are often based on FMV as well.
+It's used when filing an insurance claim, perhaps as the result of an automobile accident where the insurance company will cover damages up to the fair market value of the owner's vehicle.